arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 ![System logs and troubleshooting (2)](assets/debian_logtrouble_2.png)

-The `dmesg | less` command displays kernel boot messages and hardware detection logs, useful for troubleshooting hardware issues or driver problems.
+The `dmesg | less` command displays kernel boot messages and hardware detection logs, which are helpful in troubleshooting hardware issues or driver problems.

 ```bash
 dmesg | less